Continuous deployment of containerized applications using GitLab

 Under Network settings:

 - In the Subnet field, select the network and subnet to connect your VM to.
-If the required network or subnet is not listed, create it.
+If the relevant network or subnet is missing, create it.

-- Under Public IP address, keep
+- In the Public IP address field, keep

 -

-Under Access, select SSH key and specify the VM access data:
+Under Access, select SSH key and specify the VM access credentials:

-- Under Login, enter the username.
+- In the Login field, enter the username.
 Do not use

 In the SSH key field, select the SSH key saved in your organization user profile.